-- 1) Ensure that the previously saved signal list (in CSV format) is on a USB thumb drive that is inserted into one of the USB ports on the MESA. - 2) If the signal list table is not open, select "Signal List" from the Mode Settings Menu. - 3) Press the File Dialog button. - 4) From the file list, select the CSV file that you wish to open. - 5) Select the Open button. - 6) A dialog box will confirm the successful import of the saved signal list.
+- 1) Ensure that the previously saved signal list (in CSV format) is on a USB thumb drive that is inserted into one of the USB ports on the MESA. - 2) If the signal list table is not open, select "Signal List" from the Mode Settings Menu. - 3) Press the File Dialog button.

+6) A dialog box will confirm the successful import of the saved signal list.
 Press "OK" to close this dialog box.